Ournac Frères Verdejo | Languedoc, France

 Grapes: Verdejo

 Tasting Notes: Yellow colour with green reflections.
-A light mineral lifted nose backed by white flowers.
-The palate is fuller and expressive - citrus and herbs with a rounded body.
-The finish is crisp, followed by a pear after-taste.
+A light mineral lifted nose of mellow stone fruits and white flowers.
+The palate is medium-full and expressive - citrus and herbs with a rounded body with aniseed notes as it opens up.
+The finish is crisp and mouthwatering, followed by a pear after-taste.

 ABV: 13.5%